SNACK SMARTER:

-Consumers are hungry for more protein—but not just in shakes and bars.
+Consumers are hungry for more protein and not just in shakes and bars.
 Today’s shopper is looking for protein in everyday formats: crunchy snacks, breakfast cereals, and even baked inclusions.
 That shift is creating a huge opportunity for brands to innovate using extruded protein systems.

 With the right formulation and processing strategy, extrusion offers an ideal way to deliver protein-enriched, shelf-stable, and scalable products across multiple categories.
 Here’s how formulators can take full advantage.